Head of Brand & Content

 Your category managers would know the precise visibility and marketing performance of each product they’re purchasing, as well as the promotion cost to actually sell the product.

 With this set-up, your management team could align their KPI around overall profitability, keep inter-departmental cooperation running smoothly, and find new opportunities for growth more easily than ever before.

-You don’t need product-level data to run your campaigns.
+You don’t need product-level performance data to run your campaigns.
 You also don’t need to change the oil in your car, or wear shoes to run a marathon, but your performance will suffer if you don’t.

 The percentage of total ad spend going toward dynamic promotion over static has been increasing year-over-year since 2015.
 It’s likely that 50% of your total budget is used on dynamic ads right now.

-“But Sam” you say, “I can find the performance of individual products from the APIs of Google Analytics, Google Ads, Facebook, and other platforms, and I can stitch it together using my engineering resources.
+“But Sam” you say, “I can find the performance of individual products from the APIs of Google Analytics, Google Ads, Meta, and other platforms, and I can stitch it together using my engineering resources.
 I don’t need your answer.”

 Third, in order to build something like this you need to ensure your team has the following skill-sets:

 Finally and most importantly, building the model is only part of the task; you’ll also need to maintain it, as FB and Google APIs change on a regular basis.
 You’ll also need to perform numerous experiments to find the right use cases to make the data actionable for your campaigns.

 You could also use Google’s Enhanced Ecommerce reports to see the performance of your products per Google Analytics.
 After finding the product IDs you want to prioritise, you can export them and import the data to other platforms like Meta, then try to associate the ad spend to each product